Welcome to yoga workshop Fridays! Don’t know what I am talking about, check out this post.

 This series will be each Friday explaining how to do a particular pose leading up to a peak pose on the last Friday of the month.
 Throughout this series, I ask that you listen to your body to prevent injury and warm up for a pose when needed.

 Disclaimer: Though I am a certified yoga instructor, please consult your doctor before you begin practice and note that everyone’s practice may look a bit different as you align the pose to your body.

-Share your poses on Instagram, tagging @bridgesthroughlife and hashtags #bridgesthroughlife #yogaworkshopFridays
+Share your pose on Instagram, tagging @bridgesthroughlife and hashtags #bridgesthroughlife #yogaworkshopFridays

 I hope you enjoy this series.
-If you have any suggestions for what poses you would like me to break down, leave a comment or send me an email firstname.lastname@example.orgSharing is Caring:
+If you have any suggestions for what poses you would like me to break down, I would love to hear from you.
+Leave a comment or send me an email firstname.lastname@example.orgSharing is Caring: